satrishabh/satrishabh/README.md

 ### Hi there 👋

 I am a Software Developer, specialising in design and implementation of Software Applications.
 I have proven track record of delivering successfully for large IT systems.
-Developed Software applications and their Supporting infrastructure using java, Spring Boot, Microservices and worked on various Cloud Services like Azure , AWS Platforms.
+Developed Software applications and their Supporting infrastructure using python, java, Spring Boot, Microservices and worked on various Cloud Services like Azure , AWS Platforms.

 [![Rishabh's GitHub stats](https://github-readme-stats.vercel.app/api?username=satrishabh)](https://github.com/anuraghazra/github-readme-stats)